 These are the things that I need people to be careful about.
 Please follow the consent checklist (below).
 Ensure you’re making it possible for me to say ‘yes, no, or maybe’.
 Understand the conditions under which these things do and do not feel okay for me.

 - Asking/telling me about a personal situation: I have had great conversations with people after events, at workshops, and so on when they’ve shared what’s going on for them, so I definitely wouldn’t say ‘never’ to this, but please be mindful that it’s not always something I can offer.
 It’s certainly worth checking whether I do have capacity for it first, making it as easy as possible for me to say if I don’t, and giving me a head’s up about the kind of thing it might be about in case it might be personally triggering.
 If our contact is online generally long messages about people’s personal situations are not something I can engage with.
 They feel intrusive, particularly when the person doesn’t check out first whether it might be something I’m wiling to receive.
 They’re also a form of unpaid labour.
 Please remember that I only have limited time and energy to engage with such things, so engaging with you in this way may well mean I have less available for engaging with others who’d been hoping to do so.
-Justin and I take questions on our website if you’d like us to address them on the podcast.
-That’s probably the best way to ask me to engage with a personal situation you’d like my thoughts on.

 - Suggesting a longer exchange: A part of my life that I enjoy is meeting with other creatives, therapists, activists, and academics who I connect with to talk about our work, network, offer mutual support, informal mentoring, etc. However it feels tough when somebody just assumes that I’ll be up for doing this with them.
 Generally it’s only something I feel comfortable doing with folks where our areas overlap significantly, where I feel a good connection, and where I have some sense of them being a safe-enough person from mutual friends and colleagues.
 If the other person is actually looking for something from me rather than a mutual conversation then it’s good if they can be clear about that.